-Taking our focus on care a step further, cleaning crews are spending additional time and attention to key areas at all locations including:
+Taking our focus on care a step further to address COVID-19, cleaning crews are spending additional time and attention to key areas at all locations including:

 • Nightly disinfections throughout the facilities; sanitizing doorknobs, common areas, lobbies, etc.

 • Extra Lysol/disinfectant spray and wipes for employees to disinfect their work areas.